cztomczak/cef2go/README.md

 you have to run an internal http server and communicate using XMLHttpRequests in javascript.
-See the [http_server_windows.go] (https://github.com/CzarekTomczak/cef2go/blob/master/src/http_server_windows.go) example.
+See the [http_server_windows.go] (https://github.com/CzarekTomczak/cef2go/blob/master/src/http_server_windows.go) example that embeds both a http server and a Chromium browser in a standalone application.
 To run it type "build.bat http_server".
 The http server is listening at 127.0.0.1:54007, thus it is not accessible from the outside, it can be accessed only from the machine it is running on.

 Help